zammad/zammad-documentation/appendix/configure-env-vars.rst

 Configuration via Environment Variables
 ***************************************

-Use these environment variables to configure Zammad’s behavior at runtime.
+Use these environment variables to configure Zammad's behavior at runtime.

-.. note:: 🙋 **What’s an environment variable, and how do I “use” it?**
+.. note:: 🙋 **What's an environment variable, and how do I “use” it?**

    Unfortunately, that question has a very long answer that goes beyond the scope of this article.
    How you set environment variables will depend on how you installed Zammad (*e.g.,* source, package, or Docker).

-   But for package installations, here’s a short answer:
+   But for package installations, here's a short answer:

    .. code-block:: sh